Why Major in Languages?

 - Our former United States president, Herbert Hoover, translated a book on mining known as the De Re Metallica from Latin to English!
 Wow!

-- Brook Shields majored in the Romance languages at Princeton!
+- Brooke Shields majored in the Romance languages at Princeton!

 - Jimmy Carter studied Spanish at the United States Naval Academy!